RobertKajnak/Python_SimpleProgressBar/README.md

   ### Required
   - **totalIterationCount** The total number of expected iterations
   ### Optional
-  - **percentageDisplayInterval** The minumum amount of time between two print statements.
+  - **displayInterval** The minumum amount of time between two print statements.
 Expressed in seconds.
 Default = **2**.
 If 1% of the works takes 0.2 seconds to complete, then 1%,6%,11% etc. will be printed
-  - **timeRemainingDisplayInterval** The minumum number of seconds elapsed between display remaining time.
-Expressed in seconds.
-Default = **10**
   - **sound** Play a sound when 100% is reached. **ONLY works on MS Windows** Support for other OSs may be coming in future versions
      - 'off'  - no sound played
      - 'bip'   - a short beep